The Glossy Revolution: How Fashion and Glamour Shaped Nude Photography (1950s-1970s)

 Capturing the 'Swinging Sixties': David Bailey and Peter Knapp

-David Bailey (1938-) was a central figure of “Swinging London,” bringing a direct, energetic, and anti-establishment feel to fashion photography.
+David Bailey (1938–present) was a central figure of "Swinging London," bringing a direct, energetic, and anti-establishment feel to fashion photography.
 His work captured the free-spirited attitude of the decade.
-As artistic director for *Elle* magazine, Peter Knapp (1931-) brought a revolutionary, modern, and graphic sensibility to fashion.
+As artistic director for Elle magazine, Peter Knapp (1931–present) brought a revolutionary, modern, and graphic sensibility to fashion.
 His dynamic covers, like the one below, emphasized movement, bold color, and typography, influencing how the body was presented in both fashion and fine art contexts.

-Cover for *Elle* by Peter Knapp
+Peter Knapp

 Conclusion: The Permanent Merging of Art and Commerce